As we well see later, a similar method is also used to

 cite will get formatted automatically to the style you

-specify for the document (eg Harvard, Oxford, IEEE,
+specify for the document (eg Harvard, Oxford, Institute of Electrical and Electronics

 5.3.2.1 Choosing between BIBTEX and